zuazo-forks/miah-cookbooks-collectd/README.md

 This cookbook has only been tested on Ubuntu 10.04.

-To use the `collectd::collectd_web` recipe you need the [apache2](https://github.com/opscode/cookbooks/tree/master/apache2) cookbook.

 The [collectd_plugins](#) cookbook is not required, but provides many common plugin definitions for easy reuse.

 # ATTRIBUTES #